zedttxj/SecOps/Access-Control-Definition/README.md

 ## 9. Non-discretionary Access Control
 - Administrators centrally administer nondiscretionary access controls and can make changes that affect the entire environment.
 Access doesn’t focus on user identity.
 Instead, a static set of rules governing the whole environment manage access.
 Non-DAC systems are centrally controlled and easier to manage (although less flexible).
 In general, any model that isn’t a discretionary model is a nondiscretionary model.

+## 10. Task-based Access Control (TBAC)
+- Another method related to RBAC is task-based access control.
+Instead of being assigned to one or more roles, each user is assigned an array of tasks.
+The focus is on controlling access by assigned tasks rather than by user identity.
+- **Example:** Microsoft Project uses TBAC.
+Each project has multiple tasks.
+The project manager assigns tasks to project team personnel.
+Team personnel can address their own tasks (adding comments, indicating progress, and so on), but they cannot address other tasks.
+Microsoft Project handles the underlying details.

 # Access Control Lists (ACL)

 ## 1. ACL in Networking (Router, Firewall)